ibm-cloud-docs/discovery-data/train-tooling.md

 1. On the **Train** page, enter a natural language query in the **Enter a question to train** field.
 Do not include a question mark in your query.
 Click the **Add+** button.
 1. Click the **Rate results** button next to the query.
 1. After the results appear, select the **Relevant** or **Not relevant** button under each one.
 In order to train the collection efficiently, you should select an option for each result.

+    In the {{site.data.keyword.discoveryshort}} tooling, **Relevant** has a score of `10` and **Not relevant** has a score of `0`.
+You can use a different scoring scale if rating results using the API, but you can't mix scoring scales within the same collection.
 1. When you are finished, click the **Back to queries** button.
 1. Continue adding queries and rating them.
 As you reach relevant training thresholds, the **Watson will learn which are the best results for your queries after you've rated enough** section will indicate your status by striking out the requirements as you meet them:
     - Add more queries